-Our largest 20 customers accounted for approximately 34% of our revenue in 2013, 2012 and 2011.
+For Hub Group's consolidated revenue, our largest 20 customers accounted for approximately 36% of our revenue in 2014 and 34% in both 2013 and 2012.
 A reduction in or termination of our services by several of our largest customers could have a material adverse effect on our revenue and business.